The Gamekeepers Night Dog.

-"Gamekeeper's Night Dog", the Bullmastiff is calm, confident, gentle, and devoted to those he
+Called the “Gamekeeper’s Night Dog”, the Bullmastiff is calm, confident, gentle, and devoted to those he loves.

 Even though the Mastiff is one of England’s oldest breeds, the Bullmastiff is a relatively recent addition to the dog world.